buckferbwild/ModernWordPressWebsite/README.md

 ```

 You see?
 We could easily separate the logic, we don't need to use get_posts() in our view, we can do it in the Controller (or create a model class) and pass it digested to the view.
 This way, it is easier for our application to grow organized.

-## Compatibility

-MWW gives total control over WordPress to experienced developers.
-It brings a MVC similar to Laravel natively to WordPress, but it comes with a cost.
-Since we hook template_include to not use a theme, some things are just not supported:

-- WordPress Customizer (Not Supported)
-- Gutenberg (Under test)
-- WooCommerce (Under test)
-- Visual Composer (Under test)
-- Elementor (Under test)

-Those marked as "Under test", please open an issue and let me know if everything worked fine or if you faced any issues.

 ## Contributing